crpdev/dapp-30/README.md

     - Solidity is a statically typed language while JS is not

 Truffle Config
-    - Test cases are configured run either on ganache-cli or ganache app at port 7545
+    - Test cases are configured to run on local eithereum node [ganache-cli or ganache app at port 7545]
     - solc is at version 0.8.0
     - truffle commands

 NPM Dependencies
     - truffle
     - ganache-cli
+    - static-server [Frontend]

 D01 - SimpleSmartContract - 31/08/2021